‘The Last Of Us Part II’: Watch the new story trailer here | NME Australia

 Due to the ongoing coronavirus pandemic, however, the game was postponed indefinitely before it received a June 19 release date.

 The new instalment of the game picks up five years after the events of the original, award-winning game.
-The Last Of Us followed Ellie and Joel as they fought their way through a post-apocalyptic United States infested with humans that have been turned into zombies by a mutated fungus.
-On top of the infected, the pair have to deal with dangerous, desperate human survivors as well.
+The Last Of Us followed Ellie and Joel as they fought their way through a post-apocalyptic United States infested with humans that had been turned into zombies by a mutated fungus.
+On top of the infected, the pair had to deal with dangerous, desperate human survivors as well.

 The Last Of Us II arrives June 19.
 Pre-orders are available online.